n00Nspr1ng/DQN_CartPole/README.md

 # DQN_CartPole
-This package solves the Cart Pole problem using DQN.
+This package solves the OpenAI gym 'CartPole-v0' problem using DQN.

 ## Requirements